NickPerlich/Bettermo/performance_writeup.md

 This means that there will be half as many groups as users, meaning that each user will be in 2.5 groups on average.
 Each group will have 5 users, and each user will have paid someone 6 times on average.

+We expect our service to scale in this way, because after a group is formed, we expect users to be paying others that are in at least one group with them.
+Also, we make more transactions than users or groups, because we expect a group to be used many times.

 Link of the Python script used to generate the data: src/api/generate_rows.py